JoseDanielMartinez/readingnotes201d93/201/class2.md

 # ***Overview***

-Before developers get to work designing websites, it's important they have ideal computer set ups, understand the basics, and apply solid programming fundamentals.
+Before developers get to work designing websites, it's important they have ideal computer set ups, understand the basics, and apply solid programming fundamentals.  ***Understanding how to structure, style and animate webpages using HTML, CSS, and Javascript helps enhance users' experiences.***

 # **Class 2 Assignment**